 Minister publishes Annual Report of the Inspector of Mental Hospitals

-Mr Micheál Martin, TD, Minister for Health and Children, today (29 July, 2000) published the Annual Report of the Inspector of Mental Hospitals for 1999 and laid copies before both Houses of the Oireachtas and forwarded a copy to the President of the High Court.
+Mr Micheál Martin TD, Minister for Health and Children today (11 September, 2001) published the Annual Report of the Inspector of Mental Hospitals for 2000 and laid copies before both Houses of the Oireachtas and forwarded a copy to the President of the High Court.

-In his report for 1999, the Inspector notes the continuing decline in the number of patients in psychiatric inpatient facilities, from 5,101 at the end of 1998 to 4,768 at the end of 1999.
-There were more than 24,000 admissions to these facilities in 1999 of which approximately 6,700 were first admissions.
-The proportion of patients being admitted to acute psychiatric units in general hospitals continued to increase and in 1999 accounted for thirty-five per cent of admissions.
-A further fifteen per cent were admitted to private hospitals.
-The number of involuntary admissions at approximately 2,400 remained constant at ten per cent.
+In his report for 2000, the Inspector notes the continuing decline in the number of patients in psychiatric inpatient facilities, from 4,768 at the end of 1999 to 4,559 at the end of 2000.
+There were more than 24,000 admissions to these facilities in 2000 of which approximately 6,750 were first admissions.
+The proportion of patients being admitted to acute psychiatric units in general hospitals continued to increase and in 2000 accounted for forty-three per cent of admissions.
+A further thirteen per cent were admitted to private hospitals.
+The number of involuntary admissions at approximately 2,450 remained constant at ten per cent.

-In his latest report, the Inspector also welcomed the publication of a new Mental Health Bill in December, 1999.
-The Bill provides for the independent and automatic review of each decision to detain a patient in a psychiatric centre and puts in place mechanisms by which the standards of care and treatment provided in psychiatric inpatient facilities can be supervised and regulated.
+In his latest report, the Inspector also mentioned further progress on the implementation of the Mental Health Bill.
+The Bill was formally presented to the Oireachtas in April, 2000 and by June, 2001 it had been passed by both Houses of the Oireachtas.
+The new Mental Health Act, which was signed by the President on 8 July, 2001, provides for the independent and automatic review of each decision to detain a patient in a psychiatric centre and puts in place mechanisms by which the standards of care and treatment provided in psychiatric inpatient facilities can be supervised and regulated.
 A Mental Health Commission is to be set up to act as an independent agency to raise standards and practices in the delivery of mental health services and to ensure that the rights of detained persons are protected.
-Through mental health tribunals, it will provide for an independent review of decisions to detain patients by arranging for an independent assessment by a consultant psychiatrist of the appropriateness of such decisions.
+Mental Health Tribunals will review every case of detention and will either confirm or revoke the detention order.